 Exercising with a Mask: 4 Tips to Help You Adjust

 We get it.
-Wearing a mask isn’t the most enjoyable thing to be doing right now – especially in the heat.
+Wearing a mask isn’t the most enjoyable thing to be doing right now.
 However, it is the safest, and at the Y our members’ health and safety are our top priority.
 So how can you be more comfortable while exercising in a mask?
 We asked our health and fitness experts for their tips, which are outlined below.

 Focus on Your Breath